 Cumulative impacts are those resulting when added to other past, present, or reasonably foreseeable actions.
-Past and present uses include land use authorizations issued by the State of Montana for grazing and other activities.
+Past and present uses include land use authorizations issued by the State of Montana, the BLM, and privately for grazing and other activities.
 Reasonably foreseeable future actions considered in the cumulative impact analysis are:

-- Range improvement projects constructed on private, state, and BLMadministered land in the vicinity of the grazing allotments to facilitate the management and control of livestock grazing - Modifications to the landscape occurring within the grazing allotment as part of past and current management activities, such as road construction and maintenance, unauthorized routes created by offroad vehicles, and range improvement project construction and maintenance (e.g., fences, reservoirs, pipelines, and developed springs) - Potentially modified grazing lease terms for the Garey Coulee, French Coulee, and East Dry Fork allotments, subject to a final decision issued following completion of the forthcoming Beauchamp Management Area Grazing Permit Renewal EA and Finding of No Significant Impact
+- Range improvement projects constructed on private, state, and BLMadministered land in the vicinity of the grazing allotments to facilitate the management and control of livestock grazing - Modifications to the landscape occurring within the grazing allotment as part of past and current management activities, such as road construction and maintenance, unauthorized routes created by off-road vehicles, and range improvement project construction and maintenance (e.g., fences, reservoirs, pipelines, and developed springs) - The influence of nonnative plants and invasive weed species on vegetation potential and the disappearance of native species resulting

-- The influence of nonnative plants and invasive weed species on vegetation potential and the disappearance of native species resulting from direct competition between native plants and areas dominated by exotic plants (nonnative and invasive weeds)6 - Grazing on adjacent non-BLM-administered lands and continued livestock grazing authorizations issued by the State.
-In additional to the seven BLM-administered allotments considered in this EA, APR currently operates on other federal and nonfederal ranch lands.
-APR reports deeded holdings of 104,600 acres and 315,000 acres of state and federal leases (APR 2020).
+- from direct competition between native plants and areas dominated by exotic plants (nonnative and invasive weeds) - Grazing on adjacent non-BLM-administered lands and continued livestock grazing authorizations issued by the State.
+In addition to the seven BLM-administered allotments considered in this EA, APR currently operates on other federal and nonfederal ranch lands.
+APR reports deeded holdings of 117,611 acres and 334,817 acres of state and federal leases (APR 2022).
 The potential exists for future interest from APR to convert these leases from cattle to cattle or bison grazing on these federal and nonfederal lands.
-In a previous, withdrawn proposal submitted on November 20, 2017, APR proposed the BLM issue a 10-year grazing permit for cattle and/or indigenous animals (bison) for 31,893 AUMs of federal grazing permitted use on the following 20 BLM-administered allotments:
+In a previous, withdrawn proposal submitted on November 20, 2017, APR proposed the BLM issue a 10-year grazing permit for cattle and/or domestic indigenous livestock (bison) for 31,893 AUMs of federal grazing permitted use on the following 20 BLM-administered allotments: